nbaxter13/nbaxter13.github.io/_posts/2014-11-18-Models-with-Metadata.md

 ### Healthy vs. Lesion
-Finally, I'll test models for distinguishing healthy individuals from those with any type of lesion(i.e. adenomas OR caricnomas).
-Like the carcinoma models, the best model for detecting any type of lesion also uses age, gender, and smoking.
+Finally, I tested models for distinguishing healthy individuals from those with any type of lesion (i.e. adenomas OR caricnomas).
+Like the carcinoma models, the best model for detecting any type of lesion also used age, gender, and smoking.

 |Model                                     |AICc   |